-Technical solutions implemented to meet the requirements of the Regulations (when installed in a workplace)
+The following technical solutions have been implemented to meet the requirements of the regulations when a charger is installed in a workplace.

 Smart functionality

 Solo 3 and Twin chargers are able to connect to a communications network via a local Wi-Fi network, or where installed, a cellular data link.